grahamjh99/VisionDrive/project-feedback.md

 #### More Tips for Providing Project Feedback

 - Provide precise praise
-- Identify action step for improvement
+- Identify at least one action step for improvement
-- Give context as to why what action step is important
+- Give context as to why that action step is important
-- End with a targeted question related to the action step, that tests whether the student has understood the feedback.
+- End with a targeted question related to the action step, that tests whether the student has understood your feedback.

   - **Good Example**: "Great work!
 Your code is well organized.
 Good use of breaking tasks into separate functions.
 I see that in your app.js file you used the variable name x on line 84.
 Consider using more descriptive variable names.
 As a code reviewer, this would jump out at me.
 I want to know what every variable contains just by looking at the variable name itself.
 I do see some other descriptive variables!
 If we were to refactor this code, what would you want to rename x on line 84?"